moarpepes/awesome-mesh/README.md

 ### Mobile
 **[`^        back to top        ^`](#)**

 * [Briar](https://briarproject.org) - Briar is a messaging app designed for activists, journalists, and anyone else who needs a safe, easy and robust way to communicate.
 If the internet is down, Briar can sync via Bluetooth or Wi-Fi between trusted clients.
-However, Briar does not relay messages through untrusted clients [Talk Torsten Grote @ 34C3](https://media.ccc.de/v/34c3-8937-briar), such that it is not suitable for desaster communication, where any (untrusted) client needs to work relay to build an efficient mesh network.
+However, Briar does not relay messages through untrusted clients ([Talk Torsten Grote @ 34C3](https://media.ccc.de/v/34c3-8937-briar)), such that it is not suitable for desaster communication, where any (untrusted) client needs to work relay to build an efficient mesh network.
 [Source Code](https://code.briarproject.org/akwizgran/briar/tree/master) `GPLv3` `Java`

 * [Disaster.radio](https://disaster.radio/) - A disaster-resilient communications network powered by the sun.
 [Source Code](https://github.com/sudomesh/disaster-radio/) `GPLv3` `Python`